H2 TEXT FOR SEARCH ENGINES

 Begin your journey to a healthy heart—know and manage

-your risk of cardiovascular disease
+your risk of heart disease

 Each person produces and absorbs cholesterol at different rates.
 This can affect how your body reacts to certain therapies to lower your LDL or “bad cholesterol,” and keep plaque from building up in your blood vessels and arteries.

 Drugs to treat high cholesterol help to reduce how much cholesterol your body produces or how much your body absorbs.
-Without understanding cholesterol production and absorption, your healthcare provider may not have all the information needed to choose the right type and dosage of medication or recommend lifestyle changes that will work best for you.
+Without understanding your cholesterol production and absorption, your healthcare provider may not have all the information needed to choose the right type and dosage of medication or recommend lifestyle changes that will work best for you.